Trusted Paris itineraries & local intel since 2003

 Start your Bastille Day in Paris by watching the traditional military parade down the Champs Elysées.
 The military parade has been a part of the celebration since 1880.
 It’s one of the oldest and largest regular military parades in Europe.

-You will get to see impressive marching bands, inspiring French army soldiers on foot or on horses or tanks, French senior officials, the President of the French Republic, and foreign guests.
+You will see impressive marching bands, inspiring French army soldiers on foot or horses or tanks, French senior officials, the President of the French Republic, and foreign guests.
 And let’s not forget the magnificent flyover of military aircraft featuring the colors of the French flag.
 It’s truly a scene to behold!

 Oh, and you should know that most of the metro stations are closed during the morning, from 6:30 am to 2:00 pm, on 14 Juillet for the Bastille Day parade and flyover.